Willyb15/Data-Science-Python/week3/day5-intro_to_functions/matt_drury/script.md

 Today we will be learning about one of the most central and important topics in programming: **Functions**.

-Functions supply is with many benificial properties for our programs:
+Functions supply is with many beneficial properties for our programs:

   - They allow us to re-use code we have written and checked for correctness for other purposes.
   - They allow us to give operations and computations names.